robert/robert.github.com/_posts/2100-01-01-systems-design.md

 * And many more that we'll talk about another day

 Let's go through each of these systems in turn.
 [Let me know][about] if anything isn't clear or you have any questions.

+## What is a server really?

+Before we start, let's define some important terms.
+In fact, let's just define one.
+We're going to talk a lot about "servers" today.
+But what is a server, when you really get down to it?

+For our purposes, a server is a computer that runs on a network and listens for communications from other computers.
+When it receives data from another computer it performs some sort of action in response and - usually - sends back some data of its own.
+For example, a web server listens on a network for HTTP requests and sends back webpages and information in response.
+A database server listens for database queries and reads and writes data the the database that it is running.

+This brief description skips out entire degrees and careers of detail, and there are of course far more precise and accurate ways to define the word "server".
+But this should get us through until dinnertime.
+What did you say?
+What's a "network" really?
+A good question for another day.

+Now we're ready to talk about the Steveslist platform.

 ## Steveslist web app